-Our Morocco road trip from Marrakech to Mhamid via Essaouira on the southern coast was the long way to the edge of the Sahara but my mother was in the backseat and we all had goals.
+Our Morocco road trip from Marrakech to Mhamid via Essaouira on the southern coast was the long way to the edge of the Sahara but my mum was in the backseat and we all had different goals.
 Terence wanted to see some waves, Mum wanted to see the sign to Timbuktu, and I wanted to see a kasbah.
 Could I create an itinerary that would keep everyone happy?

 Whether you’re exploring Morocco by train, bus, or car, it’s one of the safest destinations in North Africa for travellers.
 We’ve travelled to Morocco many times without incident since 1999, exploring the country as backpackers by train and bus our first trip, then later by car and staying in boutique hotels.
 On our last trip we spent two weeks in a riad in Marrakech.
 We became so smitten with the country, we almost bought a riad in Essaouira.